Quantifying Explainability of Saliency Methods in Deep Neural Networks with a Synthetic Dataset: Discussion

-For images of type 9 (no cell present), generally we see heatmaps in the form of artifacts appearing as well-spaced spots, forming lattice (see appendix fig. \ref{appdx:res_sal9} etc), similar to the heatmaps from deconvolution method in fig. \ref{fig:heatmap1}.
-In some cases, for example appendix fig. \ref{appdx:alx_deeplift_false} row 2, we can see that DeepLift is able to ``provide" the correct reasoning for wrong prediction.
-In that figure, type 0 cell that has shape that almost looked like a single tail was mistaken as type 6, though some similar wrong predictions are not highlighted in similar manner.
+\textbf{Other observations}.
+For images of type 9 (no cell present), generally we see heatmaps in the form of artifacts appearing as well-spaced spots, forming lattice (see appendix fig. 40 etc), similar to the heatmaps from deconvolution method in fig. \ref{fig:heatmap1}.
+In some cases, for example see orange boxes in fig. \ref{fig:heatmapwrong} (from appendix fig. 16 row 2), we can see that DeepLIFT is able to ``provide" the correct reasoning for wrong prediction.
+In that figure, type 2 cell that has shape that almost looked like a single tail was mistaken as type 6, though some similar wrong predictions are not highlighted in similar manner.
 In many other cases of wrong predictions (see the heatmaps in the appendix), it is unclear what the highlighted regions mean.